-I took a lot of Microsoft and Adobe classes from a great company in Calgary in 2013/2014, and at the time I chuckled when I took this photo of one of their filing cabinet drawers.
+I took a lot of Microsoft and Adobe classes from a great company in Calgary, and at the time I chuckled when I took this photo of one of their filing cabinet drawers.
 But then it dawned on me – this isn’t out of the ordinary at all.
 This is quite common.
 A deal-with-it-later non-strategy is pretty much the worst organizational strategy ever.

 Labelling a drawer “more random papers” is tantamount to just shredding them; it serves no purpose.
 Information is only good when you can find it when you need it.
 Just like tools in your kitchen or your garage – there is no point in having a whisk or a cordless drill if you can’t find them when you need them.